When a loved one falls into a coma after stroke, it can be a distressing time.

 To understand why someone has fallen into coma after stroke, it’s important to know what causes a stroke to begin with.

 Swelling in the brain, or cerebral edema, in particular is thought to increase the risk of coma after stroke.
+If surgery is required to stop the stroke, coma is also possible after the surgery is performed.

 Every stroke is different, which means that every stroke will lead to different outcomes.